-Within an application, a user should be allowed to access only the minimum amount of information needed to complete a given task.
-Strict access control can be achieved with four approaches:
+In accordance with HIPAA compliance requirements, a user should be allowed to access only the minimum amount of information needed to complete a given task.
+Strict access control can be achieved with these seven approaches:

 - An access control list which allows user access only to specific applications/modules/areas.

-- User-based access which requires identity certification for entry.
+- User-based access which requires two-factor authentication for entry.

 - Role-based access which relies on a user's role to determine access rights.
 For example, a user with multiple job functions will have multiple roles and thus multiple rights information access.